LATEST TRAVEL NEWS AND UPDATES

 Tickets bought via a Travel Agent or Third-Party Website

-Any changes to your E-ticket made by a third party or Travel Agent may carry a cost to you in terms of your contract with the third party or Travel Agent and that cost is for your account and is not payable by Airlink nor can it be claimed from Airlink.
+Any changes to your E-ticket made by a third party or Travel Agent may carry a cost in terms of your contract with the travel company.
+That cost is for your account and is not payable by Airlink nor can it be claimed from Airlink.

 Airlink accepts no further liability to the Passenger or Travel Agent for passenger expenses, any supplemental costs or loss whatsoever due to a Schedule Change.